sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">If the "Allow Telemetry" policy is enabled and the Options value is set to 0, then the "Defer upgrades by", "Defer updates by" and "Pause Updates and Upgrades" settings have no effect.

 <a href="" id="update-detectionfrequency"></a>**Update/DetectionFrequency**
-<p style="margin-left: 20px">Specifies the scan frequency from every 1 - 22 hours.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies the scan frequency from every 1 - 22 hours.
 Default is 22 hours.

 <a href="" id="update-engagedrestartdeadline"></a>**Update/EngagedRestartDeadline**
 > [!NOTE]